corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 supplied to the new Signing Service on start-up.
 Configure the Signing Service to perform any existing signing tasks by referencing the Signing Service documentation.
-* **SQL Server**If you’re currently using Microsoft SQL server then, in previous versions of CENM, this worked out of the box because the JDBC driver jar was shipped as part of the CENM distributable.
+* **SQL Server**If you’re currently using Microsoft SQL server then, in previous versions of CENM, this worked out of the box because the JDBC driver `.jar` was shipped as part of the CENM distributable.
 This is no longer the case as CENM expands to support more databases it becomes impractical to do this, it also allows upgrading the driver version to be done without shipping a new version of CENM.Using the new database configuration section, you should configure you persistence layer as follows:```guess database {